 I am keen to contribute to the next phase of ESMA development.
-My vision for ESMA is that it will become recognised as one of the central global sources of expert advice and information about good practice in social marketing.
+My vision for ESMA is that it will become recognised as one of the central global sources of expert advice and information about good practice in Social Marketing.

-David James McElroy CV
+David James McElroy

 I am a social marketer and an academic ecologist.
 I currently work for a pro-environmental behaviour change charity called Global Action Plan as their Research Manager.
 At Global Action Plan we engage big schools, companies and communities on pressing sustainability issues.
 Given my skill set, it is my goal as a member of the ESMA board to: